-3.3 Open Space and Landscaping
+3.3 Open Space and Landscaping Design Guidelines

-- Where on-site open spaces are provided, or where development abuts public open space, buildings should be located to frame and address these open spaces.
-At least 50% of open spaces should be fronted by public streets and/or active building edges. - High standards for planting density, quality and variety at main building facades on public street frontages, and in landscape buffers shall be applied, meeting or exceeding the applicable Halton Hills standards. - Use of low maintenance, drought resistant, non invasive plants and trees native to Halton Region shall be encouraged for at least 50% of landscaped areas.
-For a list of native species refer to Conservation Halton Landscaping and Tree Preservation Guidelines, Appendix 1 or the Credit Valley Conservation Plant Selection Guideline. - On-site open spaces are encouraged to provide outdoor amenity space for
+- a.
+Where on-site open spaces are provided, or where development abuts public open space, buildings should be located to frame and address these open spaces.
+At least 50% of open spaces should be fronted by public streets and/ or active building edges. - b.
+High standards for planting density, quality and variety at main building facades on public street frontages, and in landscape buffers shall be applied, meeting or exceeding the applicable Halton Hills standards. - c.
+Use of low maintenance, drought resistant, non invasive plants and trees native to Halton Region shall be encouraged for at least 75% of landscaped areas.
+For a list of native species refer to Conservation Halton Landscaping and Tree Preservation Guidelines, Appendix 1 or the Credit Valley Conservation Plant Selection Guideline.

-- employees in accessible areas. - The design of parking areas for employee and customer parking should include landscaped islands and strips to screen the parking and mitigate the impact of paved areas. - There should be a significant minimum landscape buffer provided where industrial uses abut residential uses.
-This buffer shall consist of plantings such as high shrubs and dense tree coverage that obscure views of industrial developments from the adjacent residential development. - The perimeter of parking lots should be heavily landscaped with a minimum 3.0 metre buffer that includes a range of trees and vegetation. - A landscape buffer of 15 metres is required adjacent to the historic sites of St. Stephen's Church and the historic house south of the church. - The setback required by the Ministry of Transportation (from Highways 401 and 407) should be landscaped.
+- d.
+On-site open spaces are encouraged to provide outdoor amenity space for employees in accessible areas. - e.
+The design of parking areas for employee and customer parking should include landscaped islands and strips to screen the parking and mitigate the impact of paved areas. - f.
+There should be a significant minimum landscape buffer provided where industrial uses abut residential uses.
+This buffer shall consist of plantings such as high shrubs and dense tree coverage that obscure views of industrial developments from the adjacent residential development. - g.
+The perimeter of parking lots should be heavily landscaped with a minimum 3.0 metre buffer that includes a range of trees and vegetation.

-Open space and landscape design should adhere to the principles of Low Impact Development (LID).
+- h.
+A landscape buffer of 15 metres is required adjacent to the historic sites of St. Stephen's Church and the historic house south of the church. - i.
+The setback required by the Ministry of Transportation (from 400-series highways) should be landscaped. - j.
+Open space and landscape design should adhere to the principles of LID.